plone/plone.classicui/.github/ISSUE_TEMPLATE/PLIP.md

 ---
 name: "\U0001F680 PLIP"
-about: Plone Improvement Proposal
+about: 'A Plone Improvement Proposal (PLIP) is a change to a Plone package that would affect everyone who uses that package.'
 title: 'PLIP: '
 labels: '03 type: feature (plip)'
 assignees: ''
-projects: 'plone/50'
+projects: 'plone/47'

 ---